davidrhodus/gtc2017/slides.md

 - simple workflow based on ffmpeg performed on all:

-  	1. quantize .tif images with sqeazy (produce *input.y4m*)
+  	1. quantize .tif images to YUV 4:2:0 with sqeazy (produce *input.y4m*)
-  	2. encode .y4m video with ffmpeg (take time, input/output files in ramdisk)
+  	2. encode *input.y4m* video with ffmpeg (take time, input/output files in ramdisk)
-  	3. decode from encoded.y4m and obtain roundtrip.y4m
+  	3. decode encoded.raw to obtain _roundtrip.y4m_
   	4. compare quality of *input.y4m* and _roundtrip.y4m_

 - all timings based on _/usr/bin/time_ if not stated otherwise
 - orchestration on our HPC infrastructure with [snakemake](https://snakemake.readthedocs.io/en/stable/)

 ## CPU only

 [columns,class="row vertical-align"]